clarkritchie/clarkritchie/README.md

 # Clark Ritchie

 I am a platform engineer with a diverse background of experiences.
-I am hands-on building and  operating scalable SaaS cloud-native systems, and have done this consistently for over 15 years as both an IC and leader.
+I am hands-on building and operating scalable SaaS cloud-native systems, and have done this consistentlyfor over 15 years as both an IC and leader.

 ## TL;DR